University: University of North Carolina at Chapel Hill

 In addition to my interest in history, I am passionate about advocating for equity in higher education.
 Currently, I serve as a Better Make Room Student Advisory Board member as part of The Reach Higher Initiative, started by former First Lady Michelle Obama.
 As a Board member, I have hosted Commitment Day events in Wilmington, NC and Chapel Hill, NC to celebrate the postsecondary plans of high school seniors.
 It is through these events that I endeavor to inspire a cycle of influence, where younger students will realize their potential to attain success.

-I am committed to service and global progress; as a result, I strive to have difficult conversations that lead to effective change.
+I am committed to service and global progress.
+As a result, I have sought out opportunities that allow for me to explore these interests.
+I am the ACTS! service chair for the UNC Organization of African Interests and Solidarity and this summer I served as a Law and Human Rights Intern at the Legal Aid Scheme in Ghana.
 In the future, my goal is to become an international human rights attorney, specifically focused on immigration and human trafficking.
 I intend to advocate for those whose voices have been silenced through dehumanizing systems by continuing these conversations to educate people about their rights and establish equity in global communities.